-In 2018, 34.7 million passengers passed through Berlin’s airports, rendering the city the third largest airport hub in Germany.
+In 2019, the final year both Berlin airports, Berlin Tegel and Berlin Schönefeld, operated alongside each other, 35.6 million passengers passed through Berlin’s airports.
+This rendered the city the third largest airport hub in Germany.
 Aircraft engines are the main cause for skyrocketing noise levels along runways.

 The German Act for Aircraft Noise Protection (FluLärmG) stipulates that there must be designated noise protection areas at all commercial and military airports.
 For example, hospitals, retirement homes and similar facilities may not be built there.
 There are restrictions to building apartments, which must meet sound insulation requirements.